evinracher/gestor_tests/README.md

 # gestor_tests

 master is the production branch.
-This code is intended to be execute on a Raspberry Pi (We used RPi 4)
+This code is intended to be execute on a Raspberry Pi (We used RPi 4).

+development is for testing before go to production.

 # Instructions